449 Warren Street #3

 Diana Al-Hadid, Jennifer Amadeo-Holl, Polly Apfelbaum, Colleen Asper, Lauren Barnes, Hannah Barrett, Kate Beck, Susan Bee, Andrea Belag, Anne Beresford, Iris Bernblum, Annie Bielski, Hannah Black, Nancy Bowen, Dawn Breeze, Kelsey Brod, Jacinta Bunnell, Beth Campbell, Carwash Collective, Rebecca Chamberlain, Lenora Champagne, Patty Chang, Nicole Cherubini, Jennifer Paige Cohen, Courtney Childress, Benigna Chilla, Christen Clifford, Liz Collins, Moira Connelly, Cynthia Daignault, Jennifer Dalton, Nancy Davidson, Jen Dawson, Donna Dennis, Shoshana Dentz, Melissa Auf der Maur, Leah Devun, Katherine Mitchell DiRico, Leah Dixon, Angelina Dreem, Jenny Dubnau, Sharona Eliassaf, Julie Evans, Heide Fasnacht, Jean Feinberg, Rochelle Feinstein, Alison Fox, Dana Frankfort, Lilah Friedland, Sarah Fuhrman, Sheila Gallagher, Mariah Garnett, Christy Gast, Tamara Gayer, Kate Gilmore, Jennifer Gilmore, Joanne Greenbaum, Catherine Hall, Ellen Harvey, Maren Hassinger, Paula Hayes, Clarity Haynes, Karen Heagle, Susanna Heller, Elana Herzog, Jane Fox Hipple, Sheree Hovsepian, Nene Humphrey, Jessica Jackson Hutchins, Jamie Isenstein, Elizabeth Insogna, Alia S. Jackson, Catherine L. Johnson, Nina Katchadourian, Lisa Kereszi, Eleanor King, Chelsea Knight, Autumn Knight, Julia Kunin, Marcia Kure, Cal Lane, Karen Lee, Miranda Lichtenstein, Cynthia Lin, Kimberly Lin, Anne Lindberg, Meg Lipke, Jen Liu, Patte Loper, Rebecca Loyche, Gina Magid, Dana Majana, Georgette Maniatis, Xander Marro, Natasha Mayers, Suzanne McClelland, Andrea McGinty, Francine Hunter McGivern, Shanekia McIntosh, Tess Middlebrook, Ander Mikalson, Marilyn Minter, Jenny Monick, Amalia Mourad, Donna Moylan, Laurel Nakadate, Maureen Nollette, Rachel Owens, Ruby Palmer, Alix Pearlstein, Sheila Pepe, Carla Perez-Gallardo, Tessa Perutz, Janine Polak, Kristine Potter, Sara Rafferty, Corinna Ripps, Heather Rowe, Brie Ruais, Adelaide Ruff, Kathy Ruttenberg, Jackie Saccoccio, Naomi Safran-Hon, Jennifer Salomon, Lisa Sanditz, Carrie Schneider, Mira Schor, Lauren Seiden, Becky Sellinger, Nancy Shaver, Carleen Sheehan, Elise Siegel, Slinko, Barb Smith, Alexandria Smith, Shinique Smith, Jamie Sneider, Agathe Snow, Sarah Sole, Laurel Sparks, Meredyth Sparks, Allyson Strafella, Odessa Straub & Kip Kirkendall, Kianja Strobert, Maya Suess, Julianne Swartz, Jane Swavely, Monika Sziladi, Dannielle Tegeder, Constance Tenvik, Dorothea Van Camp, Sam Vernon, Stefanie Victor, Jennifer Viola, Marianne Vitale, Wendy White, Jess Whittam, Karen Lee Williams, Martha Wilson, Ana Wolovick, Lachell Workman, Sun You

-For further information, please contact , or visit our website: septembergallery.com.
+For further information, please contact email@example.com, or visit our website: septembergallery.com.
 Gallery hours are Friday-Sunday, noon-6pm and by appointment.